home-assistant/developers.home-assistant/blog/2021-10-26-config-entity.md

 It's now possible to provide a configuration_url as part of the device registry information.
-The configuration_url is used in the device card to allow the user to visit the device for configuration or diagnotics which is not available in Home Assistant.
+The configuration_url is used in the device card to allow the user to visit the device for configuration or diagnostics which is not available in Home Assistant.
 Note that the URL linked to is not proxied by Home Assistant, so this typically won't work when connecting to Home Assistant remotely.